 - (a) income accruing in or derived from Singapore; or - (b) income derived from outside Singapore (i.e. foreign-sourced income) which is received or deemed received in Singapore, unless otherwise exempted.
+A non-Singapore tax resident corporate taxpayer is liable to Singapore income tax on income accruing in or derived from Singapore.

-A non-Singapore tax resident corporate taxpayer, subject to certain exceptions, is subject to Singapore income tax on income accrued in or derived from Singapore, and on foreign income received or deemed received in Singapore.
+A non-Singapore tax resident corporate taxpayer is also liable to Singapore income tax on income derived from outside Singapore which is received or deemed to have been received in Singapore but generally only where such taxpayer is considered to be operating in or from Singapore.